 Wild mint is usually easy to find or grow in your back garden.
 Most mints have square stalks with velvety leaves that grow in pairs on opposite sides of the stalk, but of course, always make sure you know exactly what you are foraging before you taste any new plants.

-Lucy McRobert is a communications manager at The Wildlife Trusts, and helped to set up the annual national campaign 30 Days Wild.
+Lucy McRobert is freelance communications and marketing professional, and helped to set up the annual national campaign 30 Days Wild at The Wildlife Trusts.
 She is a keen birder and cetacean-watcher, and believes that a wild life is a happier, healthier life.

 This is a recipe from 365 Days Wild, published by Harper Collins Publishers.